Known limitations

 wallet history and unspent.

-policy, a transparent-only wallet's sendtoaddress/sendmany returns -6.
+Under the default policy a transparent-only wallet's sendtoaddress/sendmany still

 No transparent receive reconciliation pass